-This un-earmarked balance compares with that of £4.688m as at 31 March 2016 and shows that the un-earmarked reserve position has decreased by £0.106m during the year.
+This un-earmarked balance compares with that of £4.688m as at 31 March 2016 and shows that the un-earmarked reserve position has increased by £0.375m during the year.
 The Council's Prudential Reserves Policy is to retain a prudential reserve of 2% of net expenditure (excluding requisitions to Valuation, SPT, etc.) in order to safeguard assets and services against financial risk.
-The current target prudential reserves level for the General Fund is £4.104m and the position at financial year end exceeds this level of reserve by £0.478m.
+The current target prudential reserves level for the General Fund is £4.104m and the position at financial year end exceeds this level of reserve by £0.959m.